cherylhughey/Leaflet.markercluster/README.md

 ## Options
 ### Defaults
 By default the Clusterer enables some nice defaults for you:
-* **showCoverageOnHover**: When you mouse over a cluster it shows the bounds of its markers.
+* **showCoverageOnHover**: When you mouse over a cluster, it shows the bounds of its markers.
-* **zoomToBoundsOnClick**: When you click a cluster we zoom to its bounds.
+* **zoomToBoundsOnClick**: When you click a cluster, we zoom to its bounds.
-* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are still clustered at the maximum zoom level or at zoom specified by `disableClusteringAtZoom` option*)
+* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level, we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are still clustered at the maximum zoom level or at zoom specified by `disableClusteringAtZoom` option*)
 * **removeOutsideVisibleBounds**: Clusters and markers too far from the viewport are removed from the map for performance.
 * **spiderLegPolylineOptions**: Allows you to specify [PolylineOptions](http://leafletjs.com/reference.html#polyline-options) to style spider legs.
 By default, they are `{ weight: 1.5, color: '#222', opacity: 0.5 }`.